alekseik1/my_vim_configuration/README.md

 ### Install `YouCompleteMe` plugin
-As YCM has compilable component, you need to do some extra work described [here](https://github.com/Valloric/YouCompleteMe#installation)
+As YCM has compilable component, you need to do some extra work described [here](https://github.com/Valloric/YouCompleteMe#installation).

+If you don't want to install it, comment whole `YouCompleteMe` section in `.vimrc`

 ### Install `Powerline` fonts.